Tesla Model 3 Torn Down, Hacked and Set On a Dynamometer, Exposing Unusual Tech Details - Slashdot

 >>> what about towing a two-axle mobile stable with two horses in it, steep uphill?

 I'm pretty sure that the bog-standard BMW 3-series wouldn't be particularly happy about that task either.
 I'm not quite sure where you'd mount the 5th-wheel hitch, either.
 That's why there are heavy-duty pickup trucks in the world.
-I guess we can revisit your challenge once th
+I guess we can revisit your challenge once the Tesla Semi is hauling 80,000 pounds around the US.

+Is there a reason that you believe a mid-sized sedan should both lap the Nurburgring at speed, and pull a horse trailer?

+Is there a reason that you believe a mid-sized sedan should both lap the Nurburgring at speed, and pull a horse trailer?

 Re: (Score:2)